 After 10 minutes, remove the skin, stalks and seeds, then delicately tear lengthways into thin strips.
-Put these strips back in the bowl and add the red wine vinegar, a lug of olive oil and the parsley stalks.
-Heat a lug of olive oil and some butter in a small ovenproof frying pan, then add half of your marinated chillies and the chopped garlic.
+Put these strips back in the bowl and add the red wine vinegar and a lug of olive oil.
+Pick the parsley leaves and finely chop the stalks.
+Stir the stalks into the bowl, reserving the leaves for later.

 When the egg is just starting to set, crumble over most of the remaining goat’s cheese, then pop the frittata in a hot oven for 5 minutes or until it doubles in size.

 Some people cook their frittatas all the way through, but I prefer mine only just done.
 Once it’s out of the oven, delicately drape the rest of your chilli over the top, crumble over the last few bits of goat’s cheese or feta, then drizzle over a little of the chilli marinade.
 Sprinkle with the reserved parsley and serve with something fresh and lovely, like a rocket, lemon and Parmesan salad.